apache/incubator-kie-kogito-examples/kogito-kafka-quickstart-quarkus/README.md

 ### Use the application

-To make use of this application it is as simple as putting a message on `travellers` topic with following content
+To make use of this application it is as simple as putting a message on `travellers` topic with following content  (cloud event format)

 * To examine ProcessedTravellers topic and verify upcoming messages will be processed

+Execute in a separate terminal session
 ```
-kafka_2.11-2.4.0/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic processedtravellers
+bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic processedtravellers
 ```

-* Send Message to Topic
+* Send message that should be processed to Topic

 ```
-kafka_2.11-2.4.0/bin/kafka-console-producer.sh --broker-list localhost:9092 --topic travellers
+bin/kafka-console-producer.sh --broker-list localhost:9092 --topic travellers
 ```

 Content (cloud event format)